First and foremost, there is no "cloud". There is no ethereal

 place in the sky that holds your computer information.

 The computer information (data files), is on someone's computer.
-Simply said, if you have a Gmail or Yahoo email account and you start up your computer and with your browser, (Edge, Firefox, Chrome or whatever) you go to your email page at Yahoo to view your emails, you are looking at the reserved space assigned to you on Yahoo's computers (servers as they like to call them).
+Simply said, if you have a Gmail or Yahoo email account and you start up your computer and with your browser, (Edge, Firefox, Chrome or whatever) you go to your email page at one of these to view your emails, you are looking at the reserved space assigned to you on their computers (servers as they like to call them).
 This scenario holds true for Gmail, Hotmail, etc. You are, in effect, "in the cloud."